simzes/simzes.github.io/_posts/2024-11-11-serial-config.md

     }
 }
 ```
 The iteration macro `accessor_foreach` enters the loop for every field in the configuration.
-This loop body transfers to/from store by calling a function, and adds the bytes to the total offset.
-(Note that the input function allows for reuse by storage and retrieval code.)
+This loop body transfers to/from storage by calling a function, and adds the bytes to the total offset.

 **Versioning:** several instances of the configuration can exist in different storage slots.
 (The number of slots is up to the client and storage size; it is also up to the client application to use this feature.
 A straightforward use of slots is to always store a new configuration in the next slot, and revert to the previous or saved default if something does not work.)
 One headache of cross-compilation and diverse environments (8 bit, 16 bit, and 32 bit microcontrollers are encouraged) is that this slot size is hard to compute statically.
 Instead, this is done at setup time, using the scanning iterator walk the configuration and calculate the slot size.